Gdoc/Admin

 Air pollution is responsible for millions of deaths each year

-The Institute for Health Metrics and Evaluation (IHME) in its Global Burden of Disease study provide estimates of the number of deaths attributed to the range of risk factors for disease.1
+The Institute for Health Metrics and Evaluation (IHME), in its Global Burden of Disease study, provides estimates of the number of deaths attributed to the range of risk factors for disease.1

-In the visualization we see the number of deaths per year attributed to each risk factor.
-This chart is shown for the global total, but can be explored for any country or region using the "change country" toggle.
+In the visualization, we see the number of deaths per year attributed to each risk factor.
+This chart shows the global total but can be explored for any country or region using the "change country" toggle.

 Air pollution is one of the leading risk factors for death.
 In low-income countries, it is often very near the top of the list (or is the leading risk factor).

-Air pollution contributes to 11.65% of deaths globally
+Air pollution contributes to one in ten deaths globally

 Air pollution is one of the leading risk factors for disease burden

 Air pollution is one of the leading risk factors for death.
-But its impacts go even further, also being one of the main contributors to global disease burden.
+But its impacts go even further; it is also one of the main contributors to the global disease burden.

-Air pollution not only takes years from peoples' lives, but also had large effect on quality while they're still living.
+Air pollution not only takes years from people's lives but also has a large effect on the quality of life while they're still living.

 Who is most affected by air pollution?

-In the interactive map we show death rates from air pollution across the world, measured as the number of deaths per 100,000 people of a given country or region.
+In the interactive map, we show death rates from air pollution across the world, measured as the number of deaths per 100,000 people in a given country or region.

-A map of the number deaths from air pollution by country can be found here.
+A map of the number of deaths from air pollution by country can be found here.

 How are death rates from air pollution changing?